RobHolme/HL7-Listener/README.md

 HL7Listener supports simultaneous connections from multiple sources.
 It only supports MLLP framed HL7 messages.

 ## Build Instructions
-The solution will build versions for .Net 6.0 and .Net Framework 4.52.
-If you only wish to target .Net standard or .Net Framework alone, the .csproj file will need to be edited accordingly to specify a single TargetFramework.
+The solution will target .Net 6.0 only (some methods used only supported in .Net 6+).
-1. Install the .Net 6.0 SDK and the .Net Framework 4.52 SDK.
+1. Install the .Net 6.0 SDK.
 Install instructions for the SDK for each platform are available from:
 * Linux: https://docs.microsoft.com/en-us/dotnet/core/linux-prerequisites?tabs=netcore2x
 * Windows: https://docs.microsoft.com/en-us/dotnet/core/windows-prerequisites?tabs=netcore2x
 * MacOS: https://docs.microsoft.com/en-us/dotnet/core/macos-prerequisites?tabs=netcore2x